 Exactly, from our side the Runtastic team brings a passion for fitness, health and community to this movement.

-A variety of team members at Runtastic helped to create and refine the concept together with our adidas and Parley counterparts and now manage our contributions to the project day-by-day.
+Together, a variety of team members at Runtastic helped to create and refine the concept with our adidas and Parley counterparts.

 adidas’ core belief is that through sport, we have the power to change lives.
 Do you believe the Run for the Oceans can indeed change lives?